Gulf Air Flight 771: Crew and passengers

-The cabin crew were of mixed nationalities, ranging from Filipino, Indian, Pakistani, and American; the sole Bahraini member, Hashim Sayed Abdullah, acted as a deputy purser and worked in the economy class cabin.
-Two of the crew were from the United Kingdom; one of them, Sally Anne Townsend, was a native of Peterborough, serving as chief purser on the flight.
+The cabin crew were of mixed nationalities, ranging from British, Filipino, Indian, and Pakistani; the sole Bahraini member, Hashim Sayed Abdullah, acted as a deputy purser and worked in the economy class cabin.
+Two of the crew were from the United Kingdom; one of them, Sally Anne Townsend, 25, was a native of Peterborough, serving as chief purser on the flight as well as Linda Farthing, 27.
+Both had joined Gulf Air in 1978.

 There were 96 Pakistani nationals, many returning to jobs in Abu Dhabi and Bahrain after spending the Eid al Adha holiday with their families in Pakistan.
-There were also seven passengers from the United Kingdom, one from the United States, and one from Iran.
+There were also 7 passengers from the United Kingdom, 1 from the United States, and 1 from Iran.